 Inspect your drain regularly

 Inspect your drain grid regularly and clear away any leaves that may build up on top.
 Make sure blockages do not occur on top of the drain as water will find somewhere else to drain away which could potentially cause flood in your garden.
 Try using a plastic or metal net to cover the grid as this is a very easy way of removing leaves without the mess.

 Regular maintenance of your garden helps to avoid expensive costs of repair or replacement.
 At Clearfirst Drainage, we use a variety of specialist techniques to carry out quality drain unblocking services.
-If you have a blocked drain, simply give us a ring on 0800 294 2907 today and we will dispatch a fully equipped drainage van to your premises as quickly as possible – you don’t even need to worry about a call-out charge!
-Alternatively, get in touch online!
+If you have a blocked drain, contact our experts at ClearFirst Drainage today!